-‘Randy’, a former client of mine, ignored these reasons to exercise.
+B. C., a former patient of mine, ignored these reasons to exercise.
 He chose not to be physically active

 as he worked very long hours at his auto repair shop--he wanted to make extra money for his family.
 He ate junk food at almost every meal, and maintained this lifestyle from his 20s through his 40s.

-Even as his health began to decline, Randy did not listen to his doctor’s warnings.
+Even as his health began to decline, B. C. did not listen to his doctor’s warnings.
 He continued with the same daily routine after he became diabetic and his blood pressure rose.
-Once he became very sick, Randy was no longer able to provide for his family, and his health care costs became extreme.
+Once he became very sick, B. C. was no longer able to provide for his family, and his health care costs became extreme.

 It’s clear from all the research that we as individuals hold the greatest responsibility for our own health.
-Whichever are the most compelling reasons to exercise for you (fitness, health improvement, finances, or personal effectiveness), use them to motivate yourself.
-That way you can enjoy all the benefits of good health, like another person I met the same week I was visiting ‘Randy’
+Whichever are the most compelling reasons to exercise for you (fitness, health improvement, or personal effectiveness), use them to motivate yourself.
+That way you can enjoy all the benefits of good health, like another person I met the same week I was visiting ‘B. C.’